skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 11. __Additional__: Implement BBVI for the Bayesian Gaussian mixture model, and compare its performance to the previous techniques (both with and without variance reduction techniques).

-TODO: Work through comments on curriculum document for any other changes.
 <br />

 # 4 Inference networks and amortized VI